NEUROIMAGING / COMPUTED TOMOGRAPHY

 - CTA can be used for the detection of left atrial thrombus

-- both high sensitivity and specificity were reported in comparison with TEE (Hur, 2009)
+- both high sensitivity and specificity were reported compared to TEE (Hur, 2009)

-- LAA thrombus is a potential radiological marker of AF (Senadeera, 2020)
+- LAA thrombus is a potential radiologic marker of AFib (Senadeera, 2020)

-- the examination might rule out major pulmonary embolism (PE) as well
+- the examination might also rule out major pulmonary embolism (PE)

-- the protocol would entail imaging from the level of the left atrium up to the vertex
+- the CTA protocol would cover the area between the left atrium to the vertex